List of Star Wars comic books

-This is a list of Star Wars comic books, set in the fictional Star Wars universe.
-Lucasfilm's now-corporate sibling Marvel Comics, which published Star Wars comic books from 1977 to 1986, again began publishing Star Wars titles in 2015.
-Dark Horse Comics owned the license to publish Star Wars comics from Lucasfilm exclusively from 1991 to 2014.
-Almost all comics published prior to 2015 have been rebranded as non-canon with the designation Legends.
+This is a list of Star Wars comic books set in the fictional Star Wars universe.
+Star Wars comic books were originally published by Marvel Comics, starting with the original series in 1977 and ending in 1984.
+Blackthorne Publishing published a run of 3-D comics from 1987 to 1988, and Dark Horse Comics published Star Wars comic books from 1991 until 2014.
+Exclusive publishing rights returned to Marvel Comics in 2015.
+Almost all Star Wars comics published prior to 2015 have been rebranded as non-canon with the designation Legends.

-BBY stands for years before the Battle of Yavin, which occurred during the original Star Wars film.
+BBY stands for years before the Battle of Yavin, an in-universe event which occurred during the original Star Wars film.
 ABY stands for years after the Battle of Yavin.

 Film and television adaptations

 All pre-2014 film and television adaptations are in the Legends continuity, even though they adapt Canon films.